 The volunteers at these events represent a crossection of society.
 Not just "tree huggers" and "hippies", but regular people who are very concerned about the climate crises and didn't know what else to do.
 These people often become friends, and this has helped me not feel like I am screaming into a void.

 Some of the volunteers I've met now work for the charity.
 Some grab drinks and we hatch plans together.
 Some stay on each others sofa or give each other lifts so we can get to more events.
 Some started other charities and organizations and we promote each others work.
 Networking is the compounding benefit of volunteering, and when you find your people it can make the wscale of the challenge less daunting.

-Find a local environmental charity that does something you believe in, and see how you can help them scale infinitely, because even if its just sending emails or baking cakes to raise money, there is something those charities desperately need help with something and you could help them grow their impact.
+Find a local environmental charity that does something you believe in, and see how you can help them scale infinitely, because even if its just sending emails or baking cakes to raise money, those charities desperately need help with something and you could help them grow their impact.

 Beyond Carbon Emissions

 There are several other conflicting crises that which provide negative feedback loops, beyond simply carbon dioxide and the other greenhouse gases.

 Then there's the biodiversity crisis, which is the loss of habitats, species, and entire ecosystems.
 Losing ecosystems to housing, road building, deforestation, extreme weather, or generally degrading due to the changing average temperatures, all emit more greenhouse gases.

 We'll talk more about fighting the plastic and biodiversity crises as we go, because its impossible to seperate them from the greater climate crisis, even if they are technical distinct issues.

 Thanks for reading this, I know it's a long one, but setting the ground work for how we're going to fight the biggest threat humanity has ever faced wasn't going to be a short one.